SeanCullen11/spectral_data_classification/README.md

    1. `train_models_classification.py` - change CNN structure function call to take in the inputted arguments
    2. `cnnmodel.py` - uncomment input shape and make the shape the dimensions of the CSV
    3. `modeltrainingarguments.py` - uncomment dataframe_dim and make the shape the dimensions of the CSV and complete the validate method
-3. Implement testing models after they are trained by using `classify_images_by_vote.py` as a reference
+3. Implement testing models after they are trained by using `classify_images_by_vote.py` as a reference in field_classification
 4. Visualization
    1. The functionality to add graphs exists in the `model_training.py` and is currently commented out in validate_model_at_epoch_end.
 This can be added later using the graph script from field_classification